tokio-rs/website/content/docs/getting-started/hello-world.md

     parent: getting_started
 ---

-This guide assumes that a knowledge of the [Rust programming language] and are using Rust `1.39.0` or higher.
+This guide assumes that you have some knowledge of the [Rust programming language] and are using Rust `1.39.0` or higher.
 To use Tokio with earlier versions of Rust, please check out the [Tokio 0.1 docs].

-To check version of Rust on the command line:
+To check your version of Rust on the command line:
 ```bash
 rustc --version
 rustc 1.39.0 (4560ea788 2019-11-04)
 ```

-In version `1.39.0`, [Rust introduced async-await], see the [Async Book] for in-depth documentation of these new Rust language features.
+In version `1.39.0` [Rust introduced async-await], see the [Async Book] for in-depth documentation of these new Rust language features.
 This guide also seeks to provide a practical, hands-on introduction for all of the Rust language features that are needed for programming with Tokio.

-Also, most readers will have some experience with writing networking code using the [Rust standard library] or another language, though folks who are new to network programming should be able to follow along.
+Also, most readers will have some experience with writing networking code using the [Rust standard library] or another language, though folks who are new to network programming should also be able to follow along.

 # Introducing asynchronous programming